KrasniKot/Consilium/README.md

 - [x] Trained on the Uruguayan Constitution.
 - [x] Generates answers to constitutional inquiries.
 - [x] Training dataset includes real-world questions on some articles.
+- [x] Web page to make the interaction with the model more engaging

 ## Instalation
 Before being able to try this project out there are some requirements that need to be met: